NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

    0x40245e:       "flyers"  # Indices are: 9fe567
    ```

    What we need to do is to find the indices of "flyers" in the string in (4.2).
 They are `9fe567`.
 It is easy to input numbers less than 10.
 How can I input "fe"?
-It is possible to input characters whose hexadecimal value have suffices of `f` or `e`.
+It is possible to input characters of which the suffices of the hexadecimal number is  `f` or `e`.

    ```txt
    o : 0x6f